NevadaHomeowner Rights Guide· Updated 2026

 These activities are protected by Nevada state law.
 Any HOA rule or fine that prohibits these things is unenforceable.

-Nevada law protects homeowners rights to display the U.S. flag, Nevada state flag, and POW/MIA and military branch flags.
-HOAs cannot prohibit these flag displays entirely.
+Nevada law protects your right to display the U.S. flag, Nevada state flag, and POW/MIA and military branch flags.
+HOAs cannot prohibit these displays outright — any rule purporting to ban them is void.

-The FCC OTARD rule prohibits HOAs from unreasonably restricting satellite dishes under 1 meter and TV antennas.
-This is federal law and overrides any HOA rule.
+The FCC Over-the-Air Reception Devices (OTARD) rule prohibits HOAs from unreasonably restricting satellite dishes under 1 meter and TV antennas.
+This is federal law and overrides any contrary HOA rule.

 This is the required process under Nevada law.
 If your HOA skipped any step, the fine may be procedurally defective.
 Steps marked ⚠️ are the ones HOAs most commonly skip.